s3cur3/tylerayoung.com/collections/_posts/2017-11-02-esoteric-data-structures-and-where-to-find-them.md

 title: Esoteric Data Structures and Where to Find Them
 layout: post
 authors: ['tyler']
-categories: ["Programming", "Computer Science", "Cpp", "Conference Talk Summary"]
+categories: ["Programming", "Computer Science", "Cpp", "Conference Talks"]
 ---

 This is a summary of [the CppCon 2017 talk given by Allan Deutsch](https://www.youtube.com/watch?v=-8UZhDjgeZU).